coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

   - This binary only concerns itself with the health of CoreDNS deployed on Kubernetes.
 It doesn’t cover other scenarios.

 - Proper documentation for the product explaining steps and the concepts used.
- **TODO**
+There will be `man` pages for the deployment strategies and for interpreting the response of the binary.
+The repository will have a `README.md` with important details about the project and scope of future development.